 PIBBS x ILIAD Research residency January-February 2026

-Wherein a London research residency is conducted at the Shoreditch London Initiative for Safe AI, 5 January–13 February 2026, and lectures are delivered on agency and singular learning theory.
+Wherein a Shoreditch residency at the London Initiative for Safe AI is recounted, held 5 January–13 February 2026, with lectures ranging from information decomposition to singular learning theory.

 AI safety